JACGWD/web-iv-2025/week-7-notes.md

 The new code in thumbs.php displays the **featured image**, not the image uploaded inside the page content.
 You will need to assign a featured image for each page of the CA.

 ![Set Featured Image in WordPress](./week-7/set-featured-image.png)

+1. Go to any of the pages you have already added a CA image to.
+2. Click "Page" in the right sidebar.
+3. Click "Set featured image".
+4. Click "Media Library".
+5. Click the same image as the one you inserted on the page before.
+6. Save the page.

 ### Customize Thumbnail Resolution